chrisemunt/mg-dbx/README.md

 * Introduce native Unicode support for InterSystems DB Servers - as character set/encoding UTF-16.
 	* db.charset('utf-16')
 * For network-based connectivity, DB Superserver version 4.4.25 (or later) should be used.
 * This update should be regarded as a beta-release.
 It is recommended that only those who need native support for Unicode on InterSystems DB Servers should upgrade to this release at this time.

+### v2.4.27 (20 October 2021)

+* Verify that **mg-dbx** will build and work with Node.js v17.x.x.